trejkev/introduction-to-robotics/homeworks/Homework02-Creating_a_Car-Like_Robot_Kinematic_Model/README.md

-# Implementing the Kinematic Model of a Car\-Like Vehicle in MATLAB
+# Implementing the Kinematic Model of a Car\-Like Robot in MATLAB

 The mobile robot model in a car\-like fashion can be described by its x and y velocities, and its angular velocity (aka heading rate), all of them with respect to the frame {0}.
 The mathematics behind it are shown below.